daisygunn/la-petite-traveller/README.md

 [link to wireframes]

 ### *Surface*
-I chose a colour palette based around a deep blue and green as these colours remind me of the sea & being amongst nature; I want the users of this website to be transported to their own memories of travelling and believe these colours will help to do this.
+I chose a colour palette based around a blues and greens as these colours remind me of the sea & being amongst nature; I want the users of this website to be transported to their own memories of travelling and believe these colours will help to do this.
 I paired these with two lighter shades in order to allow for appropriate contrast.

 ## Features